Cody White (wide receiver): Denver Broncos

 White was signed by the Denver Broncos on August 23, 2020.
-He was waived on September 5, 2020, during final roster cuts.
+He was waived on September 5, during final roster cuts.

 Pittsburgh Steelers

 White was signed to the Pittsburgh Steelers' practice squad on September 24, 2020.
 He remained on the practice squad for the remainder of the 2020 season and signed a reserve/futures contract with the team on January 14, 2021.
-White was waived on August 31, 2021, at the end of training camp but was re-signed to the Steelers' practice squad.
-He was elevated to the active roster on September 26, 2021, for the team's week 3 game against the Cincinnati Bengals and made his NFL debut in the game, catching two passes for 17 yards in a 24–10 loss.
-White was signed to the Steelers' active roster on October 9, 2021.
+White was waived on August 31, at the end of training camp but was re-signed to the Steelers' practice squad.
+He was elevated to the active roster on September 26, for the team's week 3 game against the Cincinnati Bengals and made his NFL debut in the game, catching two passes for 17 yards in a 24–10 loss.
+White was signed to the Steelers' active roster on October 9.

 On August 30, 2022, White was waived by the Steelers and signed to the practice squad the next day.
 He signed a reserve/future contract on January 10, 2023.
+He was waived/injured on August 21, and then reverted to injured reserve.
+White was released by Pittsburgh on August 25.

+Seattle Seahawks

+On October 18, 2023 the Seattle Seahawks signed White to their practice squad.
+He was released on October 24, and later re-signed on November 26.
+He signed a reserve/future contract on January 8, 2024.

+White was waived by the Seahawks on August 27, 2024, and re-signed to the practice squad.
+On November 2, White was promoted to the active roster, and played in a Week 9 matchup against the Los Angeles Rams.
+He recorded 2 catches for 44 yards, and a blocked punt.
+He was promoted to the active roster on November 16.

+On September 11, 2025, White was released by the Seahawks and re-signed to the practice squad.
+On September 17, White was signed to Seattle's active roster.
+However, on September 19, White was released by the Seahawks and re-signed to the team's practice squad.
+White was elevated to the Seattle's activate roster ahead of the team's Week 9 matchup against the Washington Commanders.
+In the game, White scored his first NFL touchdown on a 60-yard reception from Sam Darnold.
+On November 8, he was signed to the active roster.